BGS responds to Government’s ambitious Ten Point Plan for net zero transition

 BGS has welcomed the Government’s Ten Point Plan for a Green Industrial Revolution which highlights the importance of geology and the ongoing need to support essential geoscientific research that will underpin the UK’s long term energy transition.18/11/2020 By BGS Press

-Clean hydrogen, carbon capture and storage (CCS), zero-carbon transport and offshore wind are all key pillars of Boris Johnson’s ambitious Ten Point Plan to drive the UK towards a net-zero emissions target, which will be backed by £12bn in Government investment and aims to create 250,000 new green jobs.
+Clean hydrogen, carbon capture and storage (CCS), zero-carbon transport and offshore wind are all key pillars of the Prime Minister’s ambitious Ten Point Plan to drive the UK towards a net zero emissions target, which will be backed by £12 billion in Government investment and aims to create 250 000 new, ‘green’ jobs.

 BGS, which provides expert and independent advice on key areas of geoscience, says that before meaningful progress can be made towards technologies required for decarbonisation, scientists rapidly need to advance their understanding of the subsurface.